MignotLab/SpatialPatternsCollectives/README.md

 # The mechanisms of spatial pattern transition in motile bacterial collectives

-This repository provides the analysis and simulation codes used in the paper:
+This repository provides the **Python 3** analysis and simulation codes used in the paper:
 **"The mechanisms of spatial pattern transition in motile bacterial collectives" (2025)**
+Saulnier *et al.*, 2025.

+## Authors
+Jean-Baptiste Saulnier, Michèle Romanos, Jonathan Schrohe, Clémence Cuzin,
+Vincent Calvez*, Tâm Mignot* (*corresponding authors*)

 All codes are implemented as *pseudo-notebooks*: each code cell can be executed independently using `Ctrl + Enter`.